|

 - We will find that all of the essential manipulations in symbolic

-logic are about as complex and working with numbers made up on ones and zeros.
+logic are about as complex and working with numbers made up of ones and zeros.

 - We begin with the simplest part of propositional logic: combining simple propositions into compound propositions and determining the truth value of the resulting compounds.

-- Propositions can be thought of as the "atoms" of propositional logic.
+- Propositions or statements can be thought of as the "atoms" of propositional logic. (“Proposition” and “statement” are often taken to be equivalent terms.)

 - Simple propositions are statements which cannot be broken down without a loss in meaning.